OpenTelemetry integration is optional and intended for advanced users with existing observability infrastructure. Most users won’t need this feature.

 Limitations

-- ✅ OTLP logs export (console, gRPC, HTTP)
+- ✅ OTLP logs export (gRPC, HTTP)

-- ✅ Basic configuration via environment variables
+- ✅ Basic configuration via Remote Configuration

 - ❌ Distributed tracing (not yet implemented)